GoogleCloudPlatform/k8s-stackdriver/custom-metrics-stackdriver-adapter/examples/prometheus-to-sd/README.md

 ### Option 2.
 Exporting metrics to Google Cloud Managed Service for Prometheus

-Alternatively, you can use [Google Cloud Managed Service for Prometheus](https://cloud.google.com/managed-prometheus) (GMP) to manage your metrics.
+Alternatively, you can use [Google Cloud Managed Service for Prometheus](https://cloud.google.com/managed-prometheus) to manage your metrics.

 #### Background

-If you would like to learn more about GMP, you can check out the [documentation](https://cloud.google.com/stackdriver/docs/managed-prometheus/setup-managed) to get yourself familair with it.
+If you would like to learn more about Google Cloud Managed Service for Prometheus, you can check out the [documentation](https://cloud.google.com/stackdriver/docs/managed-prometheus/setup-managed) to get yourself familiar with it.

 #### Setup